Our Mission:

 What do we offer?

-We will strive to raise awareness of the complex needs of men and women involved in the criminal justice system through:
+We will strive to raise awareness of the complex needs of women and men involved in the criminal justice system through:

 - Research and Evaluation